nicolenadine/nicolenadine/README.md

 * I am a huge animal lover.
 Over the summer I did Rover just so I could play with other people's pets
 * I enjoy gaming of all kinds (videogames, board games, tabletop RPG)

-During the pandemic, when schools at all levels went online, I noticed parents, teachers and students struggling to adapt to new ways of learning.
+During the pandemic, when schools at all levels went online, I noticed parents, teachers, and students struggling to adapt to new ways of learning.
 The traditional classroom learning model has been slow to adapt to advancements in learning science and technology.
 I am curious about exploring ways that machine learning can be used to create more customized learning experiences that meet the needs of a wider range of students.
 I'm excited to see